 That’s not to say the follow-up to 2015’s percussive wonder Marching To Another Beat is a record which is going to get you down.

-Yet after MALKA’s Marching to Another Beat a couple of years ago it wasn’t certain that she’d follow up with album number eight (in one form or another) quite so quickly.
+Yet after MALKA’s Marching to Another Beat a few years ago it wasn’t certain that she’d follow up with album number eight (in one form or another) quite so quickly.

 “It was quite funny…I had a song ‘Wonder Why’, in between albums and it did quite well,” says Schlesinger.
 It was a track which got on Lauren Laverne’s best of the year list, but she was about to have her second child (son Hal, now one year old) and family was set to put a delay on things.
 “I was writing with an awareness of ‘let’s maybe do another Malka album and see what happens’,” explains the singer, “but I was writing a lot more at home and I knew what I wanted to do.”